WHO IS THE B.A. IN THEATRE STUDIES MAJOR SUITABLE FOR?

 Many of our Theatre Studies graduates work in stage management, educational theatre, audience development, dramaturgy, or any one of the areas of theatre production.
 We offer graduating students guidance and recommendations to receive internships.
 Some have attended graduate programs at Temple University, University of California at Irvine, California Institute of the Arts, Purdue University, New York University, University of Delaware, North Carolina School of the Arts, George Washington University, among others.
 We have graduates who have founded their own theatre companies, and others who are actors working at professional theatres throughout the country.
 Some now make good use of the skills they learned in our program building successful careers in business, teaching, law, and social work.
 Check out our Notable Alumni for more examples!

 I AM A TRANSFER STUDENT.
 HOW DO I FIND OUT ABOUT ENTRANCE INTO THE PROGRAM AND WHAT CLASSES DO I NEED TO TAKE?

 Transfer students gain entrance into our theatre program by the same process as freshmen.
 However, as a transfer student, you need to make an appointment with a theatre faculty advisor who will discuss your previous theatre courses and determine your required theatre curriculum.
 Do not register for classes before meeting with a Theatre Department Advisor.
-To schedule a meeting with a member of our Faculty contact Laurie Newton-King at email@example.com.
+To schedule a meeting with a member of our Faculty contact Laurie Newton email@example.com.